This is a list of important people in the anti-slavery (abolitionist) movement.

 John Jay (1745 – 1829 ) A son of a New York slave owner, Jay sought to abolish slavery in his state of New York and became one of leading advocates of manumission – the process where slaves are given their freedom.
 Jay also advocated the provision of education for former slaves.

 Sojourner Truth (1797 – 1883) African-American abolitionist and women’s rights campaigner.
-Former slave who gave powerful speeches on the inhumanity of slavery and the justification for equal rights.
+A former slave who gave powerful speeches on the inhumanity of slavery and the justification for equal rights.

 Abraham Lincoln (1809 – 1865) President of US during the American civil war.
 Lincoln made the famous Emancipation Proclamation (1863) – declaring “that all persons held as slaves” within the rebellious states “are, and henceforward shall be free.” – This proclamation was followed by the 13th Amendment to the US Constitution (1865) outlawing slavery.